Guatemala official: 44 deportees tested positive for virus

 The Mexican authorities asked him if he wanted “to fight for papers or have them send us back to our country,” he said.

-Within a week Mexico had delivered him back to Guatemala.
-In Guatemala, authorities took his temperature, listened to his lungs and stuck a tongue depressor in his mouth.
+Within a week Mexico had delivered him back to Guatemala In Guatemala, authorities took his temperature, listened to his lungs and stuck a tongue depressor in his mouth.

 “On Sunday my quarantine ends,” he said.
-“Thank God everything is normal.
-They told me they will give me a document (to certify he completed quarantine).”
+“Thank God everything is normal.”

 AP writers Ben Fox in Washington and Elliot Spagat in San Diego contributed to this report.